bongiozzo/musica_mustdie/output/band_hecateenthroned.md

 # Hecate Enthroned

+Black Metal!

-Дискография
+## Дискография

-"Upon Promethean Shores" 1995, Black Metal
+### "Upon Promethean Shores" 1995, Black Metal

+1. Promethean  Thy Darkest Mask Of Surreality
+2. The Crimson Thorns (My Immortal Dreams)
+3. A Graven Winter
+4. To Feed Upon Thy Dreams
+5. An Ode For A Haunted Wood
+6. Through Spellbinding Branches (Deepest Witchcraft)

+All songs written by HECATE ENTHRONED.
+Produced & Mixed By Mags & HECATE ENTHRONED.
+Engineered By Mags.
+Recorded & Mixed At Academy Studios, Dewsbury.

+Jon - Vocals
+Nigel - Guitars
+Marc - Guitars
+Craig - Percussion
+Paul - Bass
+Michael - Keyboards

+(P)(C) 1996 BLACKEND Records

-"The Slaughter of Innocence..."
-1997, Black Metal "Dark Requiems.."
+### "The Slaughter of Innocence..."
+1997, Black Metal

+1. Goetia
+2. Beneath a December Twilight
+3. The Spell of the Winter Forest
+4. A Flame in the Halls of Blasphemy
+5. A Monument for Eternal Martyrdom
+6. The Slaughter of Innocence
+7. At the Haunted Gallows of Dawn
+8. Christfire
+9. Within the Ruins of Eden
+10. The Danse Macabre
+11. The Beckoning

+### "Dark Requiems.."
 1998, Black Metal

+1. In Nomine Satanas
+2. The Pagan Swords of Legend
+3. Centuries of Wolfen Hunger
+4. Forever in Ebony Drowning
+5. Upon The Kingdom Throne
+6. For Thee in Sinful Obscurity
+7. Dark Requiems and Unsilent Massacre
+8. Thy Sorrow Bequeathed
+9. The Scarlet Forsaken
+11. Ancient Graveless Dawn

-"Kings of Chaos" 1999, Black Metal
+### "Kings of Chaos" 1999, Black Metal

+1: Miasma
+2: Perjurer
+3: Deceiving The Deceiver
+4: Malignant Entity
+5: Blessing In Disguise
+6: I Am Born
+7: Exhalted In Depravity
+8: Conquest Complete
+9: The Downfall
+10: Repent
+11: Witch Queen Ascending

-"Miasma (EP)" 2001, Black Metal
+### "Miasma (EP)" 2001, Black Metal

+1: So Called Saviour
+2: New Day Emerges
+3: Commence The Chaos
+4: Designed With Hate
+5: Silenced But For Their Cries (I Am Born Part II)
+6: Buried Alive (Venom Cover)

-"Redimus" 2004, Black Metal
+### "Redimus" 2004, Black Metal

+Intro
+Soil Of Sin
+Headhunter
+No One Hears
+The Face of Betrayel
+As Fire
+The Shining Delight
+An Eternal Belief
+Morbeea
+Redimus
+Choose Misanthropy
+Overriding imagination

 ## Отношения с другими группами